ShobaS/Daily-Log/log.md

 Day 78:
 Worked on a small task in javascript using objects.
 Still not running Journal in local need to find a way asap.

+Day 79:
+Tried to implement promise in leaderboard challenge in a better way and handle the errors.
+Tried to understand about promises and async/await.